 Like many Alaskan towns, Juneau was born because of gold.
 When Joe Juneau and Richard Harris found a treasure trove of gold here in 1880 (helped by the Tlingit chief Kowee, who told them where to look), it caused a predictable rush.
 The ensuing town became the state capital in 1900, though not everyone was—or is—happy with that decision; it seems there’s constant legislation to move the capital closer to Alaska’s largest city, Anchorage.

 - Mount Juneau and Mount Roberts: They attest to the untamed wilderness that lies just beyond the souvenir shops.
-Climb the six-mile, 3,819-foot ascent of Mount Roberts on foot, or do it the easy way by taking the Mount Roberts Tramway, leaving right from town and ending with a fantastic view at 1,760 feet.
+Climb the six-mile, 3,819-foot ascent of Mount Roberts on foot, or do it the easy way by taking the Goldbelt Tram, leaving right from town and ending with a fantastic view at 1,760 feet.

-- The Juneau Icefield: This massive accumulation of ice and snow that stretches 85 miles north to south, and 45 miles east to west—an area larger than the state of Rhode Island.
+- Flightsee or Trek on the Juneau Icefield: This massive accumulation of ice and snow that stretches 85 miles north to south, and 45 miles east to west—an area larger than the state of Rhode Island.
 You can explore it though a trekking trips or flightseeing.

-- Mendenhall Glacier: It’s one of Alaska’s most easily accessible glaciers, and it is so close—and so impressive—it would be a shame to miss.
-You can see it by a glacier cruise dogsledding tour or flightseeing.
+- Visit the Mendenhall Glacier: The Mendenhall is one of Alaska’s most easily accessible glaciers, and it is so close—and so impressive—it would be a shame to miss.
+You can see it by rafting, kayaking, trekking, or flightseeing.

-- Gold history tours: You can learn more about the capital's history through fun tours that often include costumed characters and often dinner.
+- Pan for Gold: You can learn more about the capital's history through fun tours that often include costumed characters and often dinner.